Faore/Lab5-IDSPolicyScanner-CSCI476/README.md

  - Path to a policy file
  - Path to a Pcap capture file

+## Dependencies
+Built using jNetPcap 1.3.0 (Production/Stable) on JDK 1.8.

 ## How Packets and Sessions Are Matched
 ### Stateless
 In a stateless policy each packet is matched individually.